HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/language_support/adchglang_dynamic.md

 Allow users to change the language while they are logged in to the portal.

+!!!note "Note"
+These changes should be made to your custom theme rather than an out of the box theme.
+Otherwise any changes you make could be overwritten the next time you upgrade.

 If you want your users to be able to change the language during the session, use the following command provided by HCL Digital Experience:

 ```